 Elyce Kirchner is an award-winning investigative reporter for NBC Bay Area.
 Her reporting exposes travel and transportation safety related issues.
-Her reporting has prompted state and federal legislative change, improved safety standards, and forced state investigations.
+Her reporting has prompted state and federal legislative change, improved safety standards, and forced policy change.

 During her career, Elyce has anchored and reported for television stations in Sacramento, Springfield, Massachusetts and Providence, Rhode Island.
-The year after graduating from Tulane University, Kirchner spent a year abroad and worked for a public relations firm in London.
+After graduating from Tulane University, Kirchner spent a year abroad and worked for a public relations firm in London.
 She got her first job in television as a production assistant at KRON-TV in San Francisco.

-Elyce been recognized with several journalism awards and nominations, including a 2014 Associated Press Award for coverage of an ongoing story for her year-long series on Ski and Snowboard Safety related issues in California, National Headliner Award for investigative reporting on her series on the high number of tourist drownings on the Hawaiian island of Kauai, and 5 Emmy Award Nominations.
+Elyce has been recognized with several journalism awards and nominations, including a 2014 Associated Press Award for coverage of an ongoing story for her year-long series on ski and snowboard safety related issues in California, National Headliner Award for investigative reporting on her series on the high number of tourist drownings on the Hawaiian island of Kauai, and 5 Emmy Award Nominations.